Homestead Survival: How To Master Plan Your Own Safe Haven

 A system that you can occasionally fill up and be good on water for a few days.

-Batching your water gathering efforts is an important survival time-saving efficiency.
+Batching your water-gathering efforts is an important time-saving survival efficiency.

 You’ll also want to consider a rain collection system.